This list is representative of the nature and number of electives offered each year.

 Professor Thomas C. Lawton

-RESEARCH TO PRACTICE SEMINAR: M&A, ALLIANCES AND CORPORATE STRATEGY (RTPMA)
+RESEARCH TO PRACTICE SEMINAR: M&A STRATEGY AND INTERNATIONAL EXPANSION (RTPMA)

 Professor Margaret A. Peteraf